Skip to main content

 Summer Housing info

-Summer housing is located in Hewett Hall, an 18-story, air-conditioned residence hall located on the east edge of campus.
+Summer housing is located in Manchester Hall, an 18-story, air-conditioned residence hall located on the east edge of campus.
 Room types include singles, doubles, quads, and suites.
 Floors are all gender, with bathrooms designated male or female.
 Students can choose the bathroom with which they identify.
 A mandatory meal plan will be required during dining availability.
-Room assignments will be available upon check-in at the Hewett Hall Front Desk on the beginning date of the contract period.
+Room assignments will be available upon check-in at the Vrooman Front Desk on the beginning date of the contract period.

 Rates